-Tax Increment Financing (TIF financing) is a method of funding public investments an area slated for in (re)development by capturing, for a time, all or a portion of the increased tax revenue that may result from increases in property values, either as a result of (re)development or general market inflation.
+Tax Increment Financing (TIF financing) is a method of funding public investments in an area slated for (re)development by capturing, for a time, all or a portion of the increased tax revenue that may result from increases in property values, either as a result of (re)development or general market inflation.
 The concept of tax increment financing is applied only to the Development Area for which a development plan has been prepared by the Downtown Development Authority and adopted by the City Council.

 As provided in PA 57 of 2018, tax increment financing is an effective tool for financing redevelopment and planning of designated development areas within a Downtown Development Authority District.
-TIF financing can be used to fund facilities, structures, or improvements within the District and to: 1) market businesses within the District; 2) plan for property within the District; 3) acquire land; 4) improve sites; 5) construct buildings; 6) close the financing "gap" for projects; and 7) administer the Development Plan.
+TIF financing can be used to fund facilities, structures, or improvements within the District and to:

+- 1. Market businesses within the District

+- 2. Plan for property within the District

+- 3. Acquire land

+- 4. Improve sites

+- 5. Construct buildings

+- 6. Close the financing "gap" for projects

+- 7. Administer the Development Plan.
 Because TIF financing involves capture of tax revenue for certain parcels, TIF dollars must be used for improvements that will generally benefit those same parcels.

 "Captured Taxable Value" can be described as the difference in amount in any year of the Plan in which the current assessed value exceeds the initial assessed value.
 "Current Taxable Value" is the amount of value upon which taxes are based for the current year, also called the Taxable Value.
-"Initial Taxable Value" represents the assessed value of properties at the time the DDA was established or updated, in this case 2005 and amended in December 2015.
+"Initial Taxable Value" represents the assessed value of properties at the time the DDA was established or updated, in this case 2005, amended in December 2015, amended in 2022 and undergoing amendment in 2025.
 Tax exempt properties are represented as a zero value in the Plan, since no tax increments will be collected for that site, regardless of increases in actual property value.
 The difference between the initial taxable value (base year total) and the current taxable value (current year total) is the value of property for which taxes can be captured and (re)invested by the DDA.
 1. Increase in taxable value.
 The initial taxable value ("SEV") for this plan is the taxable value of all real and personal property in the development area as determined for 2016.
 This is commonly considered the SEV for 2016.
 As shown in Table 1, the base value of real property in the District is \$20,138,962.